How To Compost at Home? 5 Composting Tips

 Tip #3: Learn What to Compost

 Most fruit and veggie scraps can go in your pile.
 The same goes for yard waste, but you should trim sticks and other large items so they’re smaller than 12 inches.
 Eggshells, coffee grounds, newspapers and egg cartons are other good choices.
 Stay away from composting meat or dairy products since they may attract critters.
+More useful information on household waste here.

 Tip #4: Tend Your Pile